-Established in 2004, we are the first and only company to design, build and run bespoke in-house agencies and ecosystems for brands.
-Today, we create work that delivers business growth, fame and purpose for over 200 clients in 46 countries and counting.
+Established in 2004, we're the first and only company to design, build and run bespoke in-house agencies and ecosystems for brands.
+Today, we create work that delivers business growth, fame and purpose for over 200 clients and 500 brands in 50 countries.

 This promoted content is produced by a publishing partner of Open Mic.
 A paid-for membership product for partners of The Drum to self-publish their news, opinions and insights on thedrum.com - Find out more

 The marketing skills that every in-house agency needs

 Almost 80% of marketers say they have a small team that includes one to three people; around 52% have a writer, 36% have a social media manager, and 34% have an SEO specialist.
 Here are the five skills we believe that every in-house team should have to in order to succeed in modern marketing today.

 Where is the best place to hide a dead body?

 This is a common anecdote used by die-hard SEO specialists.
 In today’s fast paced ecommerce environment, online shoppers rarely get past Page One.
 The lower the rank, the less likely you are to be found.
 You could even become invisible.

 A blend of onsite and offsite SEO aims to put your website at the top of search results pages.
 Getting a marketing team that understands the importance of SEO will help them find new opportunities to reach customers online - boosting brand visibility, traffic and leads.

 On page SEO, like keywords and tagging, is essential in helping Google know which people to send your way.
 If consumers visit your website and get frustrated because they can't find what they’re looking for, they'll leave.
 Your clickthrough rate and dwell time will drop and the bounce rate will start to rise.

 Low clickthrough rates and dwell times, paired with a high bounce rate, can have a negative impact on your SEO ranking.
 Your PPC ads might not rank higher than a competitor's, costing you time and money.